Insurance Answering Service: 8 Options for Agents Compared

 Appointment booking & after-hours coverage

-Schedule policy reviews, new client consultations, and annual check-ins.
+Capture requests for policy reviews, new client consultations, and annual check-ins.
 After-hours coverage is critical — 40% of insurance inquiries happen outside business hours.
-Claudessa includes booking on every plan.
+Claudessa takes the booking request and texts and emails it to you right after the call.

 Compliance — no unauthorized advice